 Physical Fitness: Rated as 1 to 5.
 A tour with rated 1 would be one that you can take your kids on and is not physically demanding, while a 5 would be very strenuous.
 In terms of Physical Fitness, distance, height gained and surface all play a significant role so please factor these into your assessment.
 If the surface is quite loose then this would make the tour physically more demanding.

-2: Slightly demanding, between 300 and 700m height gain and/or between 15 and 30km distance.
+Between 500 and 1000m height gain and/or between 30 and 50km distance.

-3: Moderately demanding, 700 to 1200m height gain and/or 30 to 45km distance.
+1000 to 1500m height gain and/or 40 to 60km distance.

-4: Demanding, 1200m to 2000m height gain and/or 45 to 60km distance.
+1500m to 2000m height gain and/or 50 to 70km distance.

 Tour Planning: There are many options available for mountain-bike tour planning in Switzerland.
-I personally find the singletrail maps very usefull, but there is also a series of bike explorer maps available for large parts of Switzerland.
+I personally find the singletrail maps very useful, but there is also a series of bike explorer maps available for large parts of Switzerland.
 Both these map sets have suggestions for tours, or alternatively you can pick a route yourself.
 I tend to use a mixture of the both the bike explorer and singletrail maps along with various books that can be found in any good book shop to plan a route which is loosely based on a tour from a book or map, but adapted to suit my mood or the people I am riding with on the day.
 Get some maps of the area you ride most and go out and explore.
 There is a ridiculous amount of biking potential in Switzerland.